open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 You can create any floor plan you like, but the space can’t exceed 50 cubes, each cube being 10 feet on each side.
 The place is furnished and decorated as you choose.
-It contains sufficient food to serve a nine-­‐‑course banquet for up to 100 people.
-A staff of 100 near-­‐‑transparent servants attends all who enter.
+It contains sufficient food to serve a nine-­course banquet for up to 100 people.
+A staff of 100 near-­transparent servants attends all who enter.
 You decide the visual appearance of these servants and their attire.
 They are completely obedient to your orders.
 Each servant can perform any task a normal human servant could perform, but they can’t attack or take any